softdev562/SaaSquatch-HubSpot-integration/README.md

 3. Launch the project: `cd .. && npm run watch`
 4. View the launched project in your browser at `http://localhost:3000`

+The backend can be viewed at `http://localhost:8000`.
+The port `8000` can be changed with the `PORT` environment variable.

 ## Environment Variables
 The API requires environment variables PORT and HAPIKEY.
 You can specify them in the terminal: